G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 1

 <div style="text-align: justify">
 In the city of Mythrandir, on the continent of Terra, a team are being assembled by Akra, a teifling fighter and leader of the Slayer's Take (a group that procures rare things for profit).
 Jessi, posing as a human bard, is looking for adventure and inspiration in her songwriting.

 Together with Lia, a human fighter, Pip, a teifing rogue, and Renfri a half-elf rogue, they are tasked by Akra to retrieve basilisk fangs from Storm Wreck Isle and collect information from a sorceress called Inara.
 After embarking on a boat with Joshua, the party is attacked by Sahuagine.
 Lia manages to kill them, while Jessi sings encouragement at the back.

 The party arrives at Storm Wreck Isle and travel to the town of Dragons Rest.
 2 groups of zombies were awaiting them in the woods.
 Lia and Jessi engage the zombies, whilst Renfri and Pip wander into the trees.
 The fight was short, Jessi managing to enchant one zombie to flail around in the other direction drawing the others' attention.
 However, as Jessi was concentrating on the spell, her disguise slipped, revealing her half-elven lineage, where Lia was able to perceive but kept to herself.

 The party eventually make it to town, and are on edge.
 There they discover a temple that worships the dragon, Runara, and meet Inara within.
 Inara gives the party information as to the basilisks' whereabouts, and also tasks them to find out the cause of the island's zombie infestation.

 Afterward, the party head to a pub to settle in for the night for much needed rest.
 Jessi performs, and the party gets to know each other a little.
 </div>

 #### Song
 <div style="text-align: justify">
-    Song for 1st mission:

     In the land of Mythrandir, a grand adventure begins, a mission from the Slayers Take, one they're determined to win.